adamblumoff/debate-bench/docs/dashboard.md

 - Judge agreement and side bias analysis.
 - Token usage and cost summaries (observed costs preferred; pricing fallback).
 - Optional charts and comparisons (feature flags controlled via env).
+- A sticky filter bar that stays visible while scrolling (slightly translucent when pinned).

 ## Data sources
 The dashboard is read-only and derives everything server-side from: